-On average, email lists decline by around 22% every year.
-Up to one third of your subscribers will never open your emails, much less click on your call to action.
+Email lists decline by 20–30% every year.
+Up to one-third of your subscribers will never open your emails, much less click on your call to action.
 So, what’s the point in talking to them?

 That’s where email scrubbing comes in.